Spaulding Academy & Family Services

 In June of 1958, the Daniel Webster Home and Golden Rule Farm merged, pooling assets and resources to create Spaulding Youth Center.
 The mission of this new organization was to provide care and treatment to youth with emotional and behavior problems, thus preserving a tradition of caring for needy children that began shortly after the Civil War.

 Today, Spaulding Academy & Family Services is a leading provider of educational, residential, therapeutic and foster care programs and services for children and youth with neurological, emotional, behavioral, learning or developmental challenges, including Autism Spectrum Disorder and those who have experienced significant trauma, abuse or neglect.
 Our campus is located on over 500 acres in Northfield, NH and welcomes boys and girls from 5 to 21.
 As a private 501(c)(3) non-profit organization, Spaulding Academy & Family Services continuously develops programs, services and expertise in response to changing needs of children and youth who need a place where they can learn, grow, play and heal.
-Within our intensive therapeutic setting, the professional staff instills study skills, social skills, independent living skills, vocational skills, and an appreciation of learning that help a child reach his or her full potential.
+Within our intensive therapeutic setting, the professional staff instills study, social, independent living, and career education skills, and an appreciation of learning that helps each child reach his or her full potential.
 At Spaulding Academy & Family Services, we believe that every child deserves a childhood.

 Interested in Learning More About Our Vibrant Campus?